uswitch/kiam/docs/IAM.md

 }
 ```

-## Server IAM Role

-A role (different from the clutser node EC2 instance role) can optionally be
-provided for the Server to assume before interacting with the STS API (via
-`--assume-role-arn`).

 Using a separate Server IAM role is desirable in cases where the cluster node
 instances and IAM roles are replaced frequently.
 The Trust Relationship requires